webmachine/webmachine-ruby/documentation/examples.md

-Imagine an application with an "orders" resource that represents the collection of orders in the application, and an "order" resource that represents a single order object.
+Imagine an application with an "orders" resource, `OrdersResource`, that represents the collection of orders in the application, and an "order" resource, `OrderResource`, that represents a single order object.

+This is how the /orders and /orders/:id routes are mapped to their respective resource classes.

 ```ruby
 App = Webmachine::Application.new do |app|